The Power of the Nurse-Patient Relationship: Mentoring and Guidance is Critical to Behavior Change

 - Reported abnormalities in her EKG and changes in her heart rate

-Our Health Coach Jane first met Susan in August 2017 while answering an inbound call.
+Our Health Coach, Jane, first met Susan in August 2017 while answering an inbound call.
 After discussing Susan’s current concern of changes in heart rate, Jane completed a symptom check.
-While not an urgent concern, she referred Susan to her Primary Care Provider to discuss this further.
+While not an urgent concern, she referred Susan to her Primary Care Provider (PCP) to discuss this further.

 Our coaches take enjoy making connections and watching a patient take steps to improve their health.
-“By developing a rapport and helping the patient in identifying their strengths and their challenges is a big step in transforming discussion into goals and then action steps toward healthy behavior changes.”, said Jane.
-The relationship built here demonstrates health coaching a proven way to help individuals understand and manage their condition.
-While Susan may have had the intrinsic motivation to change her behavior and lifestyle, without Julia’s help she may not have had the motivation to take charge of her health.
+“Developing a rapport and helping the patient identifying their strengths and challenges is a big step in transforming discussion into goals and then action steps toward healthy behavior changes,” said Jane.
+The relationship built here demonstrates that health coaching is a proven way to help individuals understand and manage their conditions.
+While Susan may have had the intrinsic motivation to change her behavior and lifestyle, without Jane's help she may not have had the motivation to take charge of her health.